supreethmv/BILP-Q/README.md

 # BILP-Q: Quantum Coalition Structure Generation
-This repository contains the code to reproduce the results presented in the paper BILP-Q: Quantum Coalition Structure Generation, submitted in the
+This repository contains the code to reproduce the results presented in the paper *BILP-Q:
-[19th ACM International Conference on Computing Frontiers (CF'22)](https://www.computingfrontiers.org/2022/index.html).
+Quantum Coalition Structure Generation*, published in the [19th ACM International Conference on Computing Frontiers (CF'22)](https://www.computingfrontiers.org/2022/index.html).

 # Contents